 Want to take the hassle out of getting back to Bali?
 Book the Bali Express post-tour Extra.
 Speak to your Global Connection Officer or travel agent to book.

 Add the “Bali Express: Gili Trawangan to Kuta” to your adventure and make your way back to Bali with the guidance of a CEO.
 This nifty post-tour Extra includes a fast boat and land transfer to get you back to Kuta.
+Onward flights from Denpasar airport must not depart earlier than 20:00 on departure day when booking this extra.
 Speak to your Global Connection Officer or travel agent to book.